halfflat/arblang-draft/outline/arblang-proposal.md

 A multiplicative expression of the form `expr₁·expr₂` or `expr₁/expr₂` is well defined if `expr₁` and `expr₂` have types _T₁_ and _T₂_ respectively, both of which are quantity types.
 The resultant type is the quantity-type _T₁·T₂_ or _T₁/T₂_ accordingly.

-A power expression of the form `expr₁^expr₂` is well formed iff `expr₁` and `expr₂` are both of type real or `expr₁` has a quantity type and `expr₂` is an integer valued constant expression.
+A power expression of the form `expr₁^expr₂` is well formed iff `expr₁` and `expr₂` are both of type real or `expr₁` has a quantity type and `expr₂` is an integer valued constant expression (but see [Fractional powers for quantities and units](#fractional-powers-for-quantities-and-units)).
 A power expression with a superscript exponent is defined similarly.

+Unary minus is arithmetically equivalent to multiplication by minus one; in particular, if _x_ in the expression `-x` is a value with offset type, it is interpreted as a difference quantity, not an absolute quantity, and any offset is ignored.

+The square root is introduced by ***square-root*** , and an expression `√x` is arithmetically equivalent to `x^(1/2)`.

 The value of an additive, multiplicative or power expression follows the usual calculi of physical quantities (for one of a number of formal treatmes, see for example, P Szekeres, _The mathematical foundations of dimensional analysis and the question of fundamental units_, International Journal of Theoretical Physics 17 no. 12 (1978), doi:10.1007/BF00678423, pp. 957–974).